openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 ## Installation

 If you have installation issues, consider the "no installer" variants listed at [OmGui Revisions](https://github.com/digitalinteraction/openmovement/blob/master/Downloads/AX3/AX3-GUI-revisions.md).
-These packages are .ZIP archives containing executable content, so you may need to "download anyway".
+These packages are .ZIP archives containing executable content, so you may need to "download anyway" and/or "More Info/Run Anyway".
 You may also need to install the [AX Driver](https://github.com/digitalinteraction/openmovement/blob/master/Downloads/AX3/AX3-Driver-Win-5.zip) to use the devices (in particular, on older versions of Windows).
 You will also need to ensure *.NET 3.5* componment is enabled (see below).

 ### .NET 3.5